rettag/Rapid-Reels/README.md

 RapidReels is an intuitive website designed to streamline the video creation process, offering a diverse range of template options inspired by popular platforms like TikTok, YouTube Shorts, and Instagram Reels.
 With a simple click of a button, users can effortlessly select their desired template and create personalized videos within minutes.
 RapidReels empowers users to craft engaging and dynamic advertisements with ease.

-RapidReels is a MERN application ingtegrated with Remotion.
+RapidReels is a MERN application integrated with Remotion.
 Download the code to start the rapid creation of Tiktoks, YouTube Shorts, and Intagram Reels for your company today.

 ## Get Started
 All is assuming you are starting at your codes root directory.